indigo423/blog.no42.org/content/code/build-opennms-docker/index.md

 noSummary: false
 ---

-Being able to compiling an Open Source project is important.
+Being able to compiling an open-source project is important.
 You can change the code, so you should also able to build it.

 Why is there a dedicated Docker image for the build environment?